Agree with our rating?

 CWA Select

-As of a recent update, CardWorks is advertising a pricing plan called “CWA Select,” which bundles all monthly costs into a single, fixed monthly fee that varies according to each client’s processing volume and average ticket size.
-This fee begins at $49.99 per month and does not include ACH, ACH return fees and change fees, American Express fees, American Express chargeback/retrieval fees, gateway fees, and other value-added service fees such as wireless carrier, check services, or gift cards.
-This plan may be appealing for businesses that prefer a predictable monthly cost.
+CardWorks offers a pricing plan known as “CWA Select,” which consolidates all monthly charges into a fixed monthly fee.
+This fee starts at $49.99 and is determined by each merchant’s processing volume and average ticket size.
+It does not cover ACH and ACH return fees, change fees, American Express transaction and chargeback fees, gateway fees, or additional value-added services like wireless carrier, check services, or gift cards.
+This plan is suited for businesses seeking consistent monthly billing.

 Middle-Of-The-Road Pricing